NONFICTION RETURN TO HOME PAGE

 - It seemed like a great idea at the time

 Yang Kyoungjong (surname: Yang) was born in Korea on 3/3/1920, about 10 years after Japan incorporated Korea into its Empire.
-This made him a Japanese national, although as an ethnic Korean he was denied all the privileges of Japanese nationals from Japan.
-He did, however, incur all the obligations of a Japanese national, and was drafted into Japan’s permanent military garrison in northeastern China (“The Kwangtung Army”).
+This made him a Japanese national.
+Ethnic Koreans like him were denied all the privileges of Japanese nationals from Japan while incurring all the obligations of Japanese nationals.
+He was drafted into Japan’s permanent military garrison in northeastern China (“The Kwangtung Army”).

 Our story opens here in 1938.

-Japan had grandiose plans for enlarging the Japanese Empire by seizing Mongolia and a big chunk of Siberia.
+Japan had grandiose plans for enlarging its empire by seizing Mongolia and a big chunk of Siberia.
 This would be easy for two reasons:

-Firstly, Manchuria – ostensibly the independent nation Manchukuo – was Tokyo’s obedient puppet state in northeastern China, providing The Kwangtung Army with the perfect base for a war of conquest.
+Manchuria – ostensibly the independent nation of Manchukuo – was Tokyo’s obedient puppet state in northeastern China, providing The Kwangtung Army with the perfect base for a war of conquest.

 Secondly, despite the Soviet Armed Forces (the Red Army) and its obedient puppet state – Mongolia – looming large, the Red Army was reportedly in tatters.
-The Soviet dictator Josef Stalin’s paranoia about traitors in every closet and spies under every bed saw Red Army generals arrested in droves, tortured then executed.
+The Soviet dictator Josef Stalin’s paranoia about traitors in every closet and spies under every bed saw scores of top Red Army generals arrested, tortured then executed.

 Japanese intelligence officers noted with satisfaction that the Soviets’ leading tank warfare specialist was among the first to disappear.
 The Red Army’s morale, they reported to Tokyo, couldn’t be lower.